bitpatch/game-dialog/docs/syntax.md

 << "This is outside"
 ```

+{: .warning }
-> ⚠️ **Warning:** Mix of spaces and tabs will cause an error.
+> Mix of spaces and tabs will cause an error.
 Pick one style and stick with it.